-To my mind, there's a novelty that comes pre-packaged and easy: by heading to the mall, tweaking a look, or losing oneself in the digital world and succumbing to fantasy.
-"Yet the great thing," Van Gogh wrote in a diary entry called "Paint your garden as it is," "is to gather new vigor in reality."
+There's a novelty that comes pre-packaged and easy.
+"Yet the great thing," wrote Van Gogh in a diary entry called "Paint your garden as it is," "is to gather new vigour in reality."

 Today, my artworks can be found in public and private collections in Britain, Canada, Italy, Spain, and the United States—all countries in which I have lived and worked.
 I've won numerous awards for my plein air work.

-Raised in Guelph, Ontario, Canada, just outside of Toronto, I currently reside in the L.A. area with my spouse, Aitana Guia, a professor at California State University, Fullerton and with our two daughters.
+Raised in Guelph, Ontario, Canada, just outside of Toronto, I currently reside in the L.A. area with my spouse, Aitana Guia, and with our two daughters.

 If you ask me it'd be more revealing to list my failures, rejections, and snubs, but we don't want to crash the server.
 Instead, here's my regular CV.